How Congenital Facial Paralysis Can Affect Children

 For children who display symptoms of congenital facial paralysis, immediate diagnosis and treatment is crucial.
-Because, if congenital facial paralysis symptoms linger, they can cause long-lasting problems that continue into adulthood.
+Because, if facial paralysis symptoms linger, they can cause long-lasting problems that continue into adulthood.

-Congenital facial paralysis symptoms can include:
+Congenital facial nerve palsy symptoms can include:

 - Drooping of one side of the face